mekline/private-data-template/README.md

 Features:

-- data and analysis folders with readme files to make sure folders propagate
+- data folder with readme file to make sure folder propagates
 - .gitignore file that ignores the whole data folder except for that readme
 - .gitignore also has some content to play nice with Macs and R scripting
 - that's about it
-- actually also added a starter Rmd with my favorite packages etc.
+- actually also added an analysis folder with starter Rmd with my favorite packages etc.